 What happens if I mull it over?

 I am now angry, and it has nothing to do with the initial insult.
-I am angry at a thought relating to you doing something last year that I did not like!
+I am mad as I also remembered something you did last year that I did not like!

-My feelings not only intensify, but now I have a new negative emotion to spoil my day – anger.
+My feelings intensify, and now I have a new negative emotion to spoil my day – anger.

-If I choose to ignore the insult as I weighed it up quickly in my mind and realised it was not important, my mood quickly returns to normal as I am not doing anything that will intensify the emotion or create other negative thought processes.
+If I ignore the insult as I weigh it up quickly in my mind and realise it is not significant, my mood returns to normal.
+I am not doing anything that will intensify the emotion or create other negative thought processes.

 Misery loves company.
-If you mull it over in your head, your brain will quickly match up other instances when I annoyed you.
+If you mull it over in your head, your brain will quickly link other instances when I annoyed you.

 You will find it hard to see all the other times when I did not annoy you or my company was neutral.

-Unfortunately we do not see that we have a choice, and more often than not will end up with a mood much worse than the initial insult warranted.
+Unfortunately, we do not see that we have a choice, and more often than not, we will end up with a mood much worse than the initial trigger warranted.

-Most of the time you will not be aware that you have a choice and will default into the analysis which will make you feel worse by intensifying the emotion and giving you secondary emotion.
+Most of the time, you will not be aware that you have a choice and will default to the analysis, making you feel worse by intensifying the emotion and giving you a secondary feeling.

 By secondary emotion, I mean the initial thought or feeling is what hurt you first; you have no control over that.
-Mulling it over in your head is what gives you the secondary pain and this you have control over if you exercise choice.
+Mulling it over in your head gives you secondary pain, which you can control if you exercise choice.